chenlx92/ipromps/README.md

 2. EMG signals' effect (dose it correlate with robot motion?)
 3. Design the tasks with different motion of robot arm, human hand, elbow, shoulder...
 4. Use double robot arm
-5. No robot orientation change in simple test at the beginning
+5. No robot and human orientation change cause the tracking algorithm does not have oritation info